labex-labs/open-source-labs/python/python-mastery/lab-ex3-8-mixin-classes-and-cooperative-inheritance/en/step2.md

         super().headings([h.upper() for h in headers])
 ```

-This mixin transforms header text to uppercase before passing it to the parent class's `headings()` method.
+This `UpperHeadersMixin` class transforms the header text to uppercase.
+It takes the list of headers, converts each header to uppercase, and then passes the modified headers to the parent class's `headings()` method using `super().headings()`.

 ## Using the Mixin Classes

 Let's test our new mixin classes.
-Run the following Python code:
+We'll run some Python code to see how they work.

 ```python
 python3 -c "